nordeim/woolstep-mvp/docs/prompts.md

 awesome meticulous job so far. please keep up the good work. now, please meticulously review and update @README.md , @AGENTS.md and @ACCOMPLISHED.md with recent changes and your accomplishments, including troubleshooting tips, anti-patterns, pitfalls and gotchas and how to avoid them.

+---

+awesome mticulous job so far. please meticulously plan to make precise update to the package versions mentioned in @README.md to match the actual versions installed as reflected by @package.json